-Terms that stigmatize addiction can negatively affect the perspective and behavior of perspective patients, clients, scientists and clinicians.
-Stigma and shame can feel like an insurmountable barrier to treatment for those who need help, as well as their families.
+Terms that stigmatize substance use disorder can negatively affect the perspective and behavior of prospective patients, clients, scientists and clinicians.
+Stigma and shame can be an insurmountable barrier to treatment for those who need help, as well as their families.

 Words Matter One of the simplest ways anyone can help destigmatize substance use disorder is by talking about it in a non-judgemental way.
 Not sure what to say?
 SAFE Project highly recommends ADDICTIONARY, created by the Recovery Research Institute.

 - Say “Person in recovery” instead of “former addict.”

 - Say “People with “substance use disorder” instead of “addict” or “junkie.”

 - 43% of Americans now say the use of opioid prescription pain relievers is a serious problem in their community, up from 33% two years ago.
 Regarding heroin, 37% say it is a serious problem in their community, 25% regard it as moderately serious, and 33% say heroin is not a problem where they live.*

 - 57% of Americans have experience dealing with substance misuse ranging from taking a painkiller that wasn’t prescribed to overdosing.
 24% say they have an addicted relative, close friend, or that they themselves are addicted to opioids.
 40% are or know someone addicted to alcohol or another type of drug.
 13% have lost a relative or close friend to opioids.*

 *Statistics above are from the Associated Press-NORC Center for Public Affairs Research, April 2018 Survey

 - 25% of rural Americans say that substance use disorder (including opioids)is the biggest problem facing their local community, followed by economic concerns, including the availability of jobs, poverty, and the economy. **